wlonk/ck2_croatia/01_dobromir.md

 protestations of my court, I have appointed him my personal physician.
 I shall go riding with him tomorrow.

-> _Historian's note: It is unclear whether King Dobrimir is talking about the man or the horse in this passage.
+> _Historian's note: It is unclear whether King Dobromir is talking about the man or the horse in this passage.
 He describes the man in dismissive terms, but then, it beggars belief to think that he could appoint a_ horse _as court physician._